microsoft/presidio/docs/analyzer/nlp_engines/spacy_stanza.md

 Presidio can be loaded with pre-trained or custom models coming from spaCy or Stanza.

-## Adding a new model

-As the underlying transformers model, you can choose from either a public pretrained model or a custom model.

 ## Using a public pre-trained spaCy/Stanza model

 ### Download the pre-trained model